exussum12/coverageChecker/README.md

 Will fail (exit status 2) if less than 90% of the code committed is covered by a test.
 This requires phpunit to be run on the branch first!

-Note: This works for all clover output!
+Note: This works for all clover output! so any project using clover can use this regardless of the language it was written for

 ## phpcs